TrinityParcero/extraordinary-generator/README.md

 -   Tune rarity balance - currently feels too based on party level, not enough on lootquality

+### Happenstances

+Random "happenstance"/event generator in the spirit of the "Something Happens" table on the back of most DM screens.

+Status

+-   Functioning, but very basic and ugly.

+Known Issues / Planned Improvements

+-   Add more events/sources
+-   Clean up presentation

 ## Name Sources

 -   The Extraordinary Book of Names by Gary Gygax